Codingcodercodes/ChatBot/README.md

 ---

 ## 📜 License
-- MIT License — you’re free to use, change, remix it however you like.
+- MIT License: you’re free to use, change, remix it however you like.

 ---